 About Independent Contractor Misclassification and Compliance Legal Blog

 This blog is designed for informational and educational purposes.
 Each blog post contains a comprehensive analysis of a new legal development in this niche area of the law and provides the reader with one or more takeaways.
-The blog includes a monthly update of key legal developments affecting businesses that use independent contractors as part of their business model, and a wide-ranging set of Resources/Links (below).
+The blog includes a monthly update of legal developments affecting businesses that use independent contractors as part of their business model, and a wide-ranging set of Resources/Links (below).

-The blog contains a comprehensive set of informational and educational resources for businesses, consultants, and lawyers seeking materials about this emerging area of the law affecting companies in virtually every industry including those in the on-demand, gig, and sharing economy.
+The blog contains a comprehensive set of informational and educational resources and links for businesses, consultants, and lawyers seeking materials about this emerging area of the law affecting companies in virtually every industry including those in the on-demand, gig, and sharing economy.

 - White Paper